Module adcp.webhook_sender

 httpx.AsyncClientacross requests for connection pooling — pass your own viaclient=if you want to share it with other SDK surfaces.Thread/task safety: safe to call concurrent

 send_*from many asyncio tasks.
-The underlyinghttpx.AsyncClientmanages its own pool.Static methods
+The underlyinghttpx.AsyncClientmanages its own pool.Construct a sender wired to RFC 9421 JWK signing.

 *,